coatesj/covidpreprints/README.md

 Suggestions for improvement to the code are welcomed - The current code is the result of a "learn as I do it" approach.

-Code also used in support of a manuscript on the role of preprints during the pandemic, for questions relating to this, contact jc2216@cam.ac.uk directly.
+Code also used in part support of a manuscript on the role of preprints during the pandemic, for questions relating to this, contact jc2216@cam.ac.uk directly.